oracle-livelabs/multicloud/coherence-spring/custom-cache/custom-cache.md

       * `setType()` - specify the type of connection, either `SessionType.SERVER` - Join as Coherence cluster member (the default), or `SessionType.CLIENT` - connect to Coherence as a Coherence*Extend or gRPC client
       * `setScope()` - allows setting of the scope for service to separate caches and services based upon this scope

+      > Note: There are a number of ways to specify a cache config in Coherence Spring.

 2. In a terminal, issue the following command to re-build the application:

     ```bash